 Suicide Attempts and Deaths Definition: Suicide Attempts : Number of residents who attempted suicide, were hospitalized as a result, and were discharged during a specified year.
 Suicide Deaths : Age-adjusted crude death rate (per 100,000 population) for residents who died of suicide during specified year(s).
 Importance: Suicide is a complex behavior that can be prevented in many cases by early recognition and treatment of mental disorders.
-Suicide was the ninth leading cause of death in the United States in 2009.
-More than 36,000 suicides occurred in the U.S. in 2010.
-This is the equivalent of 99 suicides per day.
-Suicide is the second leading cause of death among 25-34 year olds and the third leading cause of death among 15-24 year-olds.
+Suicide was the tenth leading cause of death in the United States in 2010.
+More than 38,000 suicides occurred in the U.S. in 2010.
+This is the equivalent of 105 suicides per day.
+Suicide is the third leading cause of death among 15-24 year-olds, the second leading cause of death among 25-34 year olds, the fourth among persons 45-54 years old, and the eighth among persons 55-64 yerars.
 Firearms are the most commonly used method of suicide among males (56.0%), while poisoning is the most common method for females (40.3%).
 Males are four times more likely to die from suicide than are females.
 However, females attempt suicide about two to three times as often as men.
 Suicide rates for males are highest among those aged 75 and older, while suicide rates for females are highest among those aged 45-54.
 At least 90 percent of all people who kill themselves have a mental or substance abuse disorder.
 Other risk factors include prior suicide attempt, stressful life events, and access to lethal suicide methods.
 National Objectives: The Healthy People 2020 national objective for suicide deaths is to reduce the age adjusted death rate to only 10.2 suicides per 100,000 population.
 Key Findings: Key findings include: Age-Adjusted Death Rate: As shown in Figure 24-1, the age-adjusted rates for deaths due to suicide has been higher among San Luis Obispo County residents compared to California residents as a whole.
-During 2007-2009, San Luis Obispo ranked 44th out of 58 counties (i.e., 43 counties had a lower suicide death rate than San Luis Obispo) compared to 36th from 2005-2007.
+During 2009-2011, San Luis Obispo ranked 38th out of 58 counties (i.e., 37 counties had a lower suicide death rate than San Luis Obispo) compared to 44th from 2007-2009.
 Unlike the state, San Luis Obispo County does not meet the 2020 Healthy People national objective of 10.2 suicide deaths per 100,000.
 Elderly: In San Luis Obispo and California, the elderly are at high risk for suicide.
 Figure 24-2 shows that elderly men in San Luis Obispo County were much more vulnerable to suicide compared to elderly women.
 Method: Table 24-1 shows that the primary methods of suicide deaths among county residents were firearms (44.4%), followed by hanging/strangulation/suffocation (22.2%) and self-poisoning (20.0%).

-Data source: California Dept. of Health Services, Center for Health Statistics, County Health Status Profiles, 2009.
-Note: Age-adjusted rates for 1999 and later w ere calculated using the w eighted-averages derived from the 2000 Standard Population.
-Prior to 1999, the 1940 Standard Population for age adjustments w as used; therefore, data comparisons betw een 1999-2001 and 2002-2004 and prior years may not be valid.
+Data source: California Dept. of Health Services, Center for Health Statistics, County Health Status Profiles, 2013.
+Note: Age-adjusted rates for 1999 and later were calculated using the weighted-averages derived from the 2000 Standard Population.
+Prior to 1999, the 1940 Standard Population for age adjustments was used; therefore, data comparisons between 1999-2001 and 2002-2004 and prior years may not be valid.